 Stars shouldn't just disappear.
 They do explode and can turn into neutron stars, black holes, and nebulae, but they don't just go out.
-But a new study claims to have found roughly 100 stars that have done just that.
+But

 A comparative analysis of historical and contemporary astronomical data has resulted in the discovery of approximately 100 star-like objects that unexpectedly vanished.
 These strange occurrences are likely natural, but scientists say alien technology is a remote possibility.